kakopappa/esp8266_public_private_key_encryption_example_with_aes_128_cbc_nodejs/README.md

 and update rsa_private_key and rsa_public_key in the sketch.

 2. Start the NodeJS Server. by default the server starts on port 80

-3. Update the Arduino sketch with IP of the server in _server_ip and change WIFI_SSID, WIFI_PASS
+4. Update the Arduino sketch with IP of the server in _server_ip and change WIFI_SSID, WIFI_PASS

-4. When when sketch starts,
+6. When when sketch starts it connects to WiFi

-  1. Connect to WiFi
-  2. Send the public key to server
+7. Send the public key to server

-  3. The server generates a new AES KEY/IV and encrypt it using public key and send it back to ESP.
+9. The server generates a new AES KEY/IV and encrypt it using public key and send it back to ESP.

-  4. ESP decrypt the message using private key and store the key/iv in memory
+10. ESP decrypt the message using private key and store the key/iv in memory

-  5. ESP sends a login request with encrypted data (encryped using above key)
+12. ESP sends a login request with encrypted data (encryped using above key)

-  6. The server decrypt the data and encrypt user account info and send it back to ESP
+14. The server decrypt the data and encrypt user account info and send it back to ESP

-  7. ESP decrypts the account info
+16. ESP decrypts the account info